 ENGL 450 Speech

 A course combining theoretical study of speech communication with practical study of public speaking, conferences, and meetings.
 The class meets in the Television Studio.
+Prerequisite: HUMN 201 or 202.

 ENGL 452 Technical Writing and Studies in Technology and Civilization